 B. SEXUAL ASSAULT

-Sexual assault is touching of a sexual nature, including: oral-genital contact, anal intercourse, or vaginal intercourse; anal, oral or vaginal penetration with an object; or other sexual contact that occurs without consent.
-Sexual contact includes: (a) intentional touching of the breasts, buttocks, groin, or genitals, whether clothed or unclothed, or intentionally touching another with any of these body parts; or (b) making another touch you or themselves with or on any of these body parts.
+Sexual assault is touching of a sexual nature, including: vaginal or anal intercourse; anal, oral or vaginal penetration with an object; oral-genital contact; or other sexual contact that occurs without consent.
+Sexual contact includes: (a) intentional touching of the breasts, buttocks, groin, or genitals, whether clothed or unclothed, or intentionally touching another with any of these body parts; or (b) making an individual touch another person or themselves with or on any of these body parts.
 Consent, as well as the terms force, coercion, and incapacitation are further defined below.

 A person who initiates a specific sexual activity is responsible for obtaining consent for that activity.

 Consent is not to be inferred from silence, passivity, or a lack of resistance, and relying on non-verbal communication alone may not be sufficient to ascertain consent.